Bebe Patten: Oakland

+By 1948, the Pattens owned property in Walnut Creek, California, the former site of the Macedo Dairy.
+The property had four fires in 1948.
+Some of the fires were believed to the arson.
+After the third fire, the property was offered for sale.
+In March, 1949, the Pattens' Piedmont home burned, causing $50,000 in damage.
+Arson was suspected.

+In October, 1948, the Pattens were sued twice.
+Once for failing to pay rent for a property in Berkeley.
+And a second time for failing to pay a contractor for alterations for their home at 30 La Salle, Piedmont, California.
+In November, Patten was sued by KWBR radio station for failing to pay for time used in previous 2 years.

+In 1948, the Patten's school continued to be referred to as Patten College and Seminary.
+The Veterans Administration had approved the Patten School, but withdrew that approval in 1948.

+Oakland Bible Institute was later renamed Patten University.
+The Pattens also founded the Academy of Christian Education high school (now Patten Academy of Christian Education: K-12), Christian Temple (now Christian Cathedral), and the Oakland Bible Church (now Christian Evangelical Churches of America, Inc.) C.

+On June 29, 1950, C. Thomas Patten was convicted of grand theft, fraud, embezzlement, and obtaining money under false pretenses.
+He spent 3 years in San Quentin for stealing money from his congregation.
+One condition of his parole was that he not take up a collection.
+He died on May 11, 1958, in Chula Vista, California.
+He had previously sought treatment for narcotics addiction as a morphine user.

 Media appearances

+Patten revival was broadcast on KLS (AM) starting in January, 1944.

+In 1947, Patten College was broadcast on KWBR (AM); KLS call letters changed to KWBR in 1945.
+KWBR also broadcast Patten Revival in 1947.

 The Shepherd Hour, a daily 30-minute radio program was broadcast from 1951 to 1987.
 Her telecast, The Bebe Patten Hour, aired from 1976 to the 2004, and her periodical The Trumpet Call was published from 1952 to 2004.

 Jewish community work

 Patten was an outspoken supporter of Israel.
 Beginning in 1962 she took her church congregation and students of Patten University on more than 25 trips to Israel.
 In 1975, she was named Christian Honoree of the Year by the San Francisco chapter of the Jewish National Fund, and she received several honors and awards from Israel, including the State of Israel Medallion in 1969.

 She interviewed Prime Minister David Ben-Gurion in 1972 and later Prime Minister Menachem Begin.
 She also had audiences with Yitzhak Shamir, Yitzhak Rabin, and Ariel Sharon.

 In 1975 and 1977, Patten University planted two forests of 10,000 trees in the Negev region of Israel.
 In 1981, Bar-Ilan University honored her with the Bebe Patten Chair of Social Action and appointed her a member of the university’s international board in 1991.